hipe-eval/HIPE-2022-data/documentation/README-letemps.md

 |       |  loc.unk |  yes     | no    |

 ### HIPE-2022 Tasks and Challenges

-The _letemps_ dataset can be used for:
+The *letemps* dataset can be used for:

 - **Tasks**: NERC-Coarse, NERC-Fine.
-- **Challenges**: Multilingual Newspaper Coarse, Multilingual Newspaper Fine, Global Adaptation Coarse.
+- **Challenges**: Multilingual Newspaper Coarse (MNC), Multilingual Newspaper Fine (MNF), Global Adaptation Coarse (GAC).

 ### Specificities and important information

-- **Guidelines:** _letemps_ annotation guidelines are compatible with the Quaero guidelines, and to some extent with HIPE-2020 impresso guidelines.
+- **Guidelines:** letemps annotation guidelines are compatible with the Quaero guidelines, and to some extent with HIPE-2020 impresso guidelines.
-- **Documents:** _letemps_ documents corresponds to newspaper articles.
+- **Documents:** letemps documents corresponds to newspaper articles.
 - **Sentence splitting:** performed automatically on OCRed text (performances not perfect).
+- **About person function and title annotations**: *letemps* dataset is very similar to *hipe2020* and *newseye*.
+For the type PERS a noticeable difference is that *letemps* annotations do not include function (e.g. *general, mayor*) in person names, but do include titles (e.g. M., Madame).
+Both *hipe2020* and *newseye* include function and titles as part of person name annotations.